On highly regular strongly regular graphs: Point graphs of partial quadrangles

+\end{proposition} \begin{proof} The above given $8$ graph types form a transversal of the isomorphism classes of all those graph types $\bbT=(\Delta,\iota,\Theta)$ of order $(2,6)$ for which $\Cl(\bbT)$ is $3$-connected and for which $\Theta$ does not contain an induced subgraph isomorphic to $K_4-e$.
+Now the claim follows from Theorem~\ref{pqfivevert} together with Proposition~\ref{cond-threecon}. \end{proof}

-In the special case of generalized quadrangles S.~Reichard showed in \cite{Reich03} is showed that among these $8$ graph types there are $6$ types $\mathbb{T}$ such that the point graph of every generalized quadrangle $\mathbb{T}$-regular.
-Together with this observation we obtain: \begin{proposition} The point graph of a generalized quadrangle satisfies the $6$-vertex condition if and only if it is regular for the following graph-types:
+In the special case of generalized quadrangles S.~Reichard showed in \cite{Reich03} among these $8$ graph types there are $5$ types $\mathbb{T}$ such that the point graph of every generalized quadrangle is $\mathbb{T}$-regular.
+Together with this observation we obtain: \begin{proposition} The point graph of a generalized quadrangle satisfies the $6$-vertex condition if and only if it is regular for the following graph types: